 Videll was preceded in Death by: Lupe Agnus Brown (Mother), Elwood Horace Miller Sr.(Father), and Wauseka Brown Sr. (second-father) and siblings, Sisters – Cecelia Wilder, Georgie Gallagher, Latonne Miller, and Louisa Brown, brothers – Elwood Horace Miller Jr., Johny Miller, Louie Miller, Waukeen Brown, and grandson Blaywaas Ozzy Gallagher.

-Videll is survived by: Tianna Sanchey (sister), and brothers Eldo Miller and Wauseka Brown Jr, Children – Latonne (Tinker) Cherie Hicks & Jerome Jackson (son in-law), Lahna Lilly & David Lilly Jr (son in-law)., Shawna Fay Gallagher & Louie Gallagher Sr.(son in-law), Gus Miller & Tahnaya Parrish (daughter in-law), and Latoya Tay Miller.
+Videll is survived by: Tianna Sanchey (sister), brothers Eldo Miller and Wauseka Brown Jr, Children – Latonne (Tinker) Cherie Hicks & Jerome Jackson (son-in-law), Lahna Lilly & David Lilly Jr (son-in-law)., Shawna Fay Gallagher & Louie Gallagher Sr.(son-in-law), Gus Miller & Tahnaya Parrish (daughter-in-law), and Latoya Tay Miller.

 Grandkids: Tess Ashley Wahl, Jimmy Jerome Jackson, Justin Jasper Jackson, Jerzy James Jackson, Jazzy Wau Jackson, David Gordan Lilly III, Trevin Austin Lilly, Lance Wayne Lilly, Jayde Lashawn Lilly, Tempest Tayla Dawson, Tyra Cree Gallagher, Tessa “Anice” Gallagher, Louie Gallagher Jr., Blaine Kai-Noah Gallagher, Jacobey Shawn Heavy-Runner Gallagher, Savayah Lee Jackson, Craig Jackson Jr., Gus Brad Miller, and Terrance Kai Miller.